Published April 8, 2021

 Many are specifically formulated for use by vegans, offering a number of other nutrients that can be difficult to source from a plant-based diet, such as vitamin D. Different formats are available – from traditional tablets to capsules which can be broken open and mixed into a food as a topping or even used as an ingredient when cooking.

 Staying on top of your health

 It’s not just a vegan diet that will increase your chance of a vitamin B12 deficiency.
 Levels also drop with age, so eating an organised, balanced diet and hitting those RDIs is especially important for older people following this lifestyle.

 Fortunately, modern technology makes it easier than ever to stay on top of your body’s unique nutritional needs.
-An easy-to-use home DNA test will provide you with a detailed rundown of your body’s current state of health, enabling you to create a fully customised health plan.
+An easy-to-use home test will provide you with a detailed rundown of your body’s current state of health, enabling you to create a fully customised health plan.

 Written by Bev Walton, BSc Nutritional Science

 I achieved a First-Class Honours degree in BSc Nutritional Science, Nutrition Sciences from the University of Reading and now have over 35 years experience in all types of cuisine, dietary plans, recipe development, health and nutrition.
 I have been writing for over 10 years for magazines and websites as well as ghostwriting for ebooks, Kindle and fully published books.
 I’m also a proud member of the Guild of Food writers.